Mushaira

-Mushaira is a poetic symposium.
-It is an event (called mehfil, mushairi) where poets gather to perform their works.
-A mushaira is part of the Culture of North India, Pakistan and the Deccan, particularly among the Hyderabadi Muslims, and it regarded as a forum for free self-expression.
+Mushaira is a traditional Urdu poetry gathering in which poets publicly recite their work, often engaging in forms of improvisation and competitive performance.
+Mushairas, also known as mehfil or mushairi, have been a defining institution of Urdu literary culture in North India, Pakistan, and the Deccan, particularly among Hyderabadi Muslims.
+It is often regarded as a forum for free self-expression.

 Etymology

 According to Oxford English Dictionary, the Urdu word mushaira comes from an Arabic word “mušā'ara” meaning “vying poetry”.

 Some legends suggest that mushaira was first organized by Amir Khusraw (1253–1325), while some legends reject this hypothesis and claim that instead it was Qawwali, that was introduced by Amir Khusraw and not mushaira.

 According to some other legends, mushaira originated in the 14th century in Deccan during the Bahmani Sultanate, and was introduced in Delhi by Wali Deccani in 1700 AD, where, upon his arrival, he recited a collection of his poems in a vernacular Deccani language—(a form of Urdu) in front of a large public gathering.
 Until then in Delhi there were no poetic public gatherings for locals, whereas poetic gatherings use to commence in elite courts in which participating poets use to recite their poems only in Persian.